Protecting Riverside Woodlands

 Whoever masterminded the reintroduction of wild beavers into the beautiful Scottish landscapes I understand they probably meant well however there were millions of pounds invested for what's basically been a poorly thought out tourism & indirect wetland recreation project to justify the 'inevitable' escapee scenario.
 I recently learned that more money has been recently granted to 'reinforce' the Argyll beaver populations but the word needed is more than likely 'replace' and not 'reinforce'.
 Just like the destruction of our West coat sea loch ecology from salmon farming and the subsequent destruction of the once 'massively prolific' salmon & sea trout runs that have now been completely decimated by 'blundering in' without due care & attention to the long term collateral ecological damage these floating 'toxic garbage' producing sea cages produce via pollution and sea lice swarms.
-My advice from what I've seen of rivers, trees and the delicate ecologies of Scotland is leave it all 'well alone' as anything our species has interfered with usually ends up destroyed!
+My advice from what I've seen of rivers, trees and the delicate ecologies of Scotland is leave it all 'well alone' as anything our apparent 'do good' species has interfered with usually ends up completely destroyed!

 D-U-N-S No: 22-265-4509

 Scottish Salmon Flies